High-motion: Effects of new technology

-YouTube in October 2014 started to allow for the beginning of High-Motion content or High Frame Rate content, as well as videos before 2014 uploaded at over 30 fps, up to 60 fps.
+YouTube in October 2014 started to allow high-motion content or high frame rate content, as well as videos before 2014 uploaded at over 30 fps, up to 60 fps.

 Alternate use of the term

 In the context of digital video compression, "high motion" is sometimes used to describe footage in which frames change too rapidly for motion prediction techniques to be effective.
 This article describes only the high frame rate definition.